Julie-Fabre/bombcell/README.md

 Manual curation of electrophysiology spike sorted units is slow, laborious, and hard to standardize and reproduce.
 Bombcell is a powerful toolbox that addresses this problem, evaluating the quality of recorded units and extracting essential electrophysiological properties.
 Bombcell can replace manual curation or can be used as a tool to aid manual curation.
 See [this talk](https://www.youtube.com/watch?v=8Gauba3KzvM&list=PLfhWmWntvjl7kljKozClpjS29DoY8V5pB&index=12) at the annual Neuropixels course about quality control.

+Please star the project to support us, using the top-right "⭐ Star" button.

 ### 📔 Bombcell wiki

 Documentation and guides to using and troubleshooting bombcell can be found on the dedicated [wiki](https://github.com/Julie-Fabre/bombcell/wiki).